vocalpy/crowsetta/doc/index.md

 The class also makes it easier to operate on many annotation files all at once.

 Here is an example of using ``crowsetta.Transcriber`` to load multiple annotation files.
-As shown in the example after, this can be used to write succinct scripts for data processing, or even applications that work with multiple annotation formats.
+This class can be used to write succinct scripts for data processing, or even to write applications that work with multiple annotation formats.

 ```{code-cell} ipython3
 :tags: [remove-cell]